xdsopl/LDPC/README.md

 The sum-product algorithms converge much faster than the min-sum algorithms, but they involve [transcendental functions](https://en.wikipedia.org/wiki/Transcendental_function).
 ![log-sum-product](log-sum-product.png)

-Here we see the fastest convergence, where bitnodes go to minus or plus infinity (and sometimes back from):
+Here we see the fastest convergence, where bit nodes go to minus or plus infinity (and sometimes back from):
 ![sum-product](sum-product.png)

 ### [dvb_s2_tables.hh](dvb_s2_tables.hh)